-A rapidly changing energy landscape is providing opportunities for energy leadership in almost every country and industry sector.
+A rapidly changing energy landscape and the impacts of climate change are providing opportunities for policy strategy and leadership in almost every country and industry sector.
 This practical programme offers experiential learning for skills needed in energy and climate policy-making.

 Students undertake a week-long scenario activity on the policy-making process where they engage with external experts and UCL academics.
-Students go on to undertake a nine-month major project on energy/climate policy for a real world client.
+Students go on to undertake a nine-month major project for a real-world client.
 Example policy problems include renewable energy sources, carbon capture and storage, or emerging energy technologies.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.